What Do Metal Shavings in Oil Mean

 They will be able to determine the root cause and make any necessary repairs before serious damage is done to your engine.

 Metal shavings can enter your oil in a few different ways.
 If you’re using a metal oil pan, they can come from the bottom of the pan.
-The shavings can also come from the engine itself if there are any metal parts rubbing together.
+The shavings can also come from the engine itself if any metal parts are rubbing together.

 Lastly, if you’re using an oil filter, the shavings can be coming from the filter itself.
 No matter how the metal shavings are getting into your oil, it’s not good for your engine and should be fixed as soon as possible.